fabien-roy/glo-3112-project/README.md

 ## Technical debt

 We aren't perfect and we know it.
-Here's the list of improvements upon release 1 :
+Here's the list of improvements upon release 2 :

 - [Frontend's forms are missing a lot of tests](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/issues/242).
 - [While it makes sense that our backend isn't unit tested and only end-to-end tested, we should have this CI-checked](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/issues/138).
-- Many other things, all reference in our [issues](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/issues).
+- Some other things, all reference in our [issues](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/issues).

 ## Chosen technologies